Wiring is in every room of your home and is used every day, but have you ever thought about the safety of the cabling in your home?

 1910s to 1950s - Vulcanised Indian Rubber (VIR) Cable

-Typically found in older houses in the inner suburbs of Melbourne, such as Hawthorn, Kew, Balwyn, Camberwell and Surrey Hills.
+Typically found in older houses in the inner suburbs of Melbourne, such as Hawthorn, Kew, Balwyn, Camberwell, and Surrey Hills.
+This period also saw the use of knob and tube wiring, which is now considered outdated.

 1940s to 1960s - Tough Rubber Sheathed (TRS) Cable

-Typically found in post-war houses in middle suburbs such as Ashburton, Box Hill, Mount Waverley, Burwood, Blackburn, Vermont, Glen Waverley, Mitcham, Nunawading and Vermont.
+Typically found in post-war houses in middle suburbs such as Ashburton, Box Hill, Mount Waverley, Burwood, Blackburn, Vermont, Glen Waverley, Mitcham, Nunawading, and Vermont.
+During these years, electrical wires were often insulated with materials that might not meet today's safety standards.

 2012 to 2013 - Safety Recall of Infinity + Olsent Branded TPS Cables

-Any home owner that has had DIY electrical work done, or has engaged an electrician or a builder who bought cable from Masters hardware stores is at risk of having this cable in their homes.
+Any homeowner that has had DIY electrical work done, or has engaged an electrician or a builder who bought cable from Masters hardware stores, is at risk of having this cable in their homes.
+It's crucial to check for any faulty wiring that could pose a hazard.

 Recommendations